Rhodes: Hellenistic period

-Following the death of Alexander, his generals (Diadochi) vied for control of the kingdom.
+Following the death of Alexander the Great, his generals (Diadochi) vied for control of the kingdom.
 Three — Ptolemy, Seleucus, and Antigonus — succeeded in dividing the kingdom among themselves.
 Rhodes formed strong commercial and cultural ties with the Ptolemies in Alexandria, and together formed the Rhodo-Egyptian alliance that controlled trade throughout the Aegean in the 3rd century BC.

 The city developed into a maritime, commercial and cultural center; its coins circulated nearly everywhere in the Mediterranean.
 Its famous schools of philosophy, science, literature and rhetoric shared masters with Alexandria: the Athenian rhetorician Aeschines, who formed a school at Rhodes; Apollonius of Rhodes, who wrote about Jason and Medea in the Argonautica; the observations and works of the astronomers Hipparchus and Geminus; and the rhetorician Dionysius Thrax.
 Its school of sculptors developed, under Pergamese influence, a rich, dramatic style that can be characterized as "Hellenistic Baroque".
 Agesander of Rhodes, with two other Rhodian sculptors, carved the famous Laocoön group, now in the Vatican Museums, and the large sculptures rediscovered at Sperlonga in the villa of Tiberius, probably in the early Imperial period.

-In 305 BC, Antigonus directed his son, Demetrius, to besiege Rhodes in an attempt to break its alliance with Egypt.
+In 305 BC, Antigonus directed his son, Demetrios Poliorketes, to besiege Rhodes in an attempt to break its alliance with Ptolemaic Egypt.
 Demetrius created huge siege engines, including a 180 ft battering ram and a siege tower called Helepolis that weighed 360000 lb.
 Despite this engagement, in 304 BC after only one year, he relented and signed a peace agreement, leaving behind a huge store of military equipment.
 The Rhodians sold the equipment and used the money to erect a statue of their sun god, Helios, the statue since called the Colossus of Rhodes.
 The Rhodians celebrated in honour of Helios a grand festival, the Halieia.